wohaco/despace/cdsn.md

    - A new 35-meter antenna at the Kashgar station.
 [Bands](rf.md): <mark>TBD</mark>
    - A 64-meter antenna in Jiamusi. (~130°E) [Bands](rf.md): <mark>TBD</mark>

 As of 2017, China was constructing an additional ground station in South America, in the Neuquen province of Argentina (~70°W), with a 50 million-dollar investment.
-The facility, a part of China's Lunar Exploration Program.
+The facility, a part of China’s Lunar Exploration Program.
 It was inaugurated in October 2017.
-The station is seen by some as a symbol of China's increased role in South America's politics and economy.
+The station is seen by some as a symbol of China’s increased role in South America’s politics and economy.